guyvorster/Getting_and_Cleaning_Data_Course_Project/README.md

 Calculating Averages From Sensor Data
 -------------------------------------

-The goal of this effort is to produce a single output file from a series of different input files containing smartphone sensor data.
+The goal of this project is to produce a single summarized output file from a series of different input files containing smartphone sensor data.
 The sensor data was gathered from 30 subjects as they were performing one of six different activities.
-The output file calculates the average per variable (feature) per person for the actvities that were measured.
+The output file (called **summarized_average_sensor_results.txt**) calculates the average per variable (feature) per person for one of six actvities that were measured.

 The following steps were performed in an R function called **run_analysis.R** to calculate the average per feature per person per activity: